buutoregu/buutoregu.github.io/_posts/2020-09-10-SQLGaps&IslandsProblems.md

 Here, we have two tables:

 Accounts:

 | Column Name | Type     |
 |:-----------:|:--------:|
 | id          |   int    |
 | name        |  varchar |

-* the id is the primary key for this table.
+* id is the primary key for this table.
 * This table contains the account id and the user name of each account.

 Logins: